ashmsd7/ashmsd7/README.md

 I'm a MERN stack developer who enjoys building meaningful, user-focused web applications.
 I’m always open to working on projects that solve real problems and create impact.

-I design clean and functional interfaces using Figma and Google Stitch before bringing them to life in code.

 ## 🚀 Tech Stack